yohanaff/odin-landing-page/README.md

 # The Odin Project: Landing Page

 This is the webpage I made to the **[Landing Page project](https://www.theodinproject.com/lessons/foundations-landing-page)** of The Odin Project.
+[Click here](https://yohanaff.github.io/odin-landing-page/) to see my finished project.

 The purpose of this project is to apply all the concepts learned in the Flexbox part of The Odin Project's Foundations curriculum.